Plant a Row for the Hungry

 Locally, the cooperative effort between the Sedgwick County Extension Master Gardener volunteers, Common Ground Producers & Growers Mobile Market, and ICT Food Rescue makes it simple for people to contribute fresh produce that will be used to feed those in need in our community.
 When you donate by dropping fresh vegetables, herbs or fruit off at one of the local collection sites, it becomes bags of produce for families or seniors in need, meals for those in shelters or low income housing, or a healthy snack for kids in daycare.

 What is the impact?

-- Nationally, since 1995, over 20 million pounds of produce providing over 80 million meals have been donated by American gardeners.
+- Nationally, since 1995, over 80 million meals were donated by American gardeners to feed their neighbors.

-- Locally, since 2000, 809,289 pounds of produce have been donated by local gardeners to the Kansas Food Bank.
+- Locally, since 2000, nearly a million pounds of produce have been donated by local gardeners for local distribution.

 - There are over 84 million households with a yard or garden in the U.S. If every gardener plants one extra row of vegetables and donates their surplus to local food agencies and soup kitchens, a significant impact can be made on reducing hunger.